Travelling with a baby

 – Green vervet monkeys on the superb golf terrain .
 Hilarious that on his first golf tour, our son was convinced the monkey was a cat 😉 30,000 official number of monkeys in Nevis, far in excess of the number of inhabitants.
 It goes without saying , driving a buggy through Four Seasons immense and stunning property was exhilarating, views over the Caribbean, the volcano and the layout are just stunning.

-Regrets: Wished we stayed longer than a week.
+Regrets: Wished we stayed longer than a week – Nevis with kids has tones of gems to be discovered and explored!
 It took the baby 2 days to get over the jetlag.
 And right after that, I caught a tonsillitis.
 Luckily Four Seasons is amazing and efficient, I had a doctor in couple of hours and antibiotics in other 2 hours.
 Superbly looked after with tea and fresh lemon and ginger, freshly squeezed juices an made to order soups – recovery has been rather quick – one could not ask for more when not well.
+For a list of 5 Caribbean islands offering best attractions, range of family accommodation and easy access from UK, head to the very knowledgeable Travel loving family Top Five Family-Friendly Caribbean Islands.